Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

 \subsection{The Spatial Circular RTBP}

-We consider the spatial circular RTBP as a model for the motion of a satellite under the gravitational influence of the Sun and the Earth.
+\MR{We consider the spatial circular RTBP as a model for the motion of a satellite under the gravitational influence of the Sun and the Earth.
 In this model, two heavy bodies (referred to as primaries) move in the same plane along circular orbits about their common center of mass, while a third, infinitesimal body (referred to as secondary) moves in space under the gravitational influence of the heavy bodies, without affecting their orbits.
-It is convenient to use a co-rotating frame $XYZ$ whose origin $O$ is set at the center of mass of the system, such that the orbits of the primaries lie in the $XY$-plane, and the out-of-plane component of the motion of the secondary is given by the $Z$-coordinate.
+It is convenient to use a co-rotating frame $XYZ$ whose origin $O$ is set at the center of mass of the system, such that the orbits of the primaries lie in the $XY$-plane, and the vertical component of the motion of the secondary is given by the $Z$-coordinate.
 The units are normalized so that the masses of the primaries are $\mu_1$ and $\mu_2$, with $\mu_1+\mu_2=1$, the distance between the primaries is $1$, the period of the motion of the primaries is $2\pi$, and the gravitational constant is $G=1$.
-Denoting the smaller mass by $\mu=\mu_2$ and the larger one by $1-\mu=\mu_1$, the larger body is located on the $X$-axis to the right of $O$ at $P_1=(\mu,0,0)$, and the smaller body is located on the $X$-axis to the left of $O$ at $P_2=(\mu-1,0,0)$ (see Figure \ref{fig:SR3BP}).
+Denoting the smaller mass by $\mu=\mu_2$ and the larger one by $1-\mu$, the larger body is located on the $X$-axis to the right of $O$ at $P_1=(\mu,0,0)$, and the smaller body is located on the $X$-axis to the left of $O$ at $P_2=(\mu-1,0,0)$ (see Figure \ref{fig:SR3BP}).} \MB{We consider the spatial circular RTBP as a model for the motion of an infinitesimal body (e.g. satellite) under the gravitational influence of two massive bodies, referred to as primaries (e.g. Sun and the Earth).
+We describe the problem in normalized units, relative to a co-rotating frame $XYZ$, such that the larger primary of mass $1-\mu=\mu_1$ is located at $P_1=(\mu,0,0)$, the smaller primary of mass $\mu$ is located at $P_2=(\mu-1,0,0)$, and the vertical component of the motion of the infinitesimal body is given by the $Z$-coordinate (see Figure \ref{fig:SR3BP}).}

 In the case of the Sun-Earth system $\mu=3.040423398444176 \times 10^{-6}$.